rrnewton/haskell-lockfree/ChaseLev/DEVLOG.md

-It is true that the recent refactoring to move the stdTestHarness code into AbstractDeque has moved it from an executable context to a library context, potentially changing its profiling status.
+It is true that the recent refactoring to move the stdTestHarness code into AbstractDeque has moved it from an executable context to a library context, potentially changing its profiling status.chas

 CONCLUSION: I think this is literally a terminal access problem as suggested by the valgrind error above.
 I can get both the hang and